Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 A. glauca was described from a juvenile by Simon.
 Cambridge's entire entry is as follows:"The type specimen, kindly submitted to me for examination by M. Simon, is evidently an immature example, and it will always be difficult to decide exactly as to which particular species of Avicularia it belongs," (Cambridge 42).

 That sentiment could likely go for a good many species in the genus, including A. gracilis.
 Keyserling's specimen was very small (possibly a juvenile, but he asserts that it is female), and very worn.
 The colors had faded to yellowish-brown, and the abdomen was completely bald.
 There is nothing in the description that would lead one to believe that it belongs in Avicularia.
-It's likely a "typo" from the big "Eurypelma move", same with Avicularia guyana
+It's likely a "typo" from the big "Eurypelma move".

 A. hirsuta does not belong in this genus.
 Simon accidentally synonomized Iridopelma hirsutum (from Pernambuco, Brazil) into this genus.
 That mistake was cleared up, but the actual spider described by Ausserer is a terrestrial from Cuba and the Bahamas (Petrunkevitch asserts that it is likely a "Lasiodora or Eurypelma").
 It is clearly not an Avicularia, nor an Iridopelma